 Item 6.
 Exhibits.
 Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Registrant (Incorporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-38541) filed with the Securities and Exchange Commission on June 25, 2018).
 3.2 Amended and Restated By-laws of the Registrant (Incorporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-38541) filed with the Securities and Exchange Commission on June 25, 2018).
 4.1 Specimen Common Stock Certificate (Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1/A (File No. 333-225178) filed with the Securities and Exchange Commission on June 8, 2018).
 4.2 Second Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders dated April 2, 2018 (Incorporated by reference to Exhibit 4.2 to the Registrant's Registration Statement on Form S-1 (File No. 333-225178) filed with the Securities and Exchange Commission on May 24, 2018).
+10.1 Securities Purchase Agreement, among the Registrant and each purchaser party thereto dated May 12, 2021 (Incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K (File No. 001-38541) filed with the Securities and Exchange Commission on May 12, 2021).
 31.1 Certification of Principal Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of the Principal Executive Officer and Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101SCH Inline XBRL Taxonomy Extension Schema Document.
+Section 1350, as adopted pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to 18 C.S.C.
+Section 1350, a 101SCH Inline XBRL Taxonomy Extension Schema Document.
 101CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 101DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
+10.4%

 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101.)

-^{} Filed herewith.
+Filed herewith.

-^{} Furnished herewith.
+Furnished herewith.